 -c system-contact Specifies the contact of the system of the agent. -d system-description Specifies the explanation of the system of the agent. -h Displays the usage.
-Specifying this option with another

--l system-location Specifies the location of the system of the agent.
+Specifying this option with another option or operand causes an error. -l system-location Specifies the location of the system of the agent.